Workers’ Compensation Fraud: What It Is And How To Spot It

 - Vocational rehabilitation

-Unfortunately, those who attempt to trick employers and insurance companies into paying them benefits abuse the system in a way that ends up hurting everyone.
+Unfortunately, those who make false claims abuse the system in a way that ends up hurting everyone.

 What Are Some Examples of Workers’ Comp Fraud?